 My Mom often told me, you can do your best, but you don’t know what the competition will be.
 Just work on you, that’s all you can do.
 True that Mom!
 Be your own competitor.
 If you constantly measure, compare and reflect on the competition you lose your focus.
 Be grateful for the opportunity and in her words just worry about yourself.

-When the road seems rough and you feel like you just can’t take one more step.
+When the road seems tough and you feel like you just can’t take one more step.
 Detour.
 Stay releastic, hard is ok, but giving up isn’t.
 Remain steady in your journey and don’t lose sight of your why and always find grace for yourself and others. jrs